-SWG’s CEO Gary Watkins comments: “The importance of digitisation and integrated systems continues to grow, especially following the disruption caused by the Covid-19 pandemic.
-SWG feels it’s an honour to be recognized in a global research such as this and we believe it helps identify the future of the technology landscape as well as make it easier for FMs to select the right facilities management software for their organisation.”
+SWG’s CEO Gary Watkins comments: “The importance of digitization and integrated systems continues to grow, especially following the disruption caused by the Covid-19 pandemic.
+SWG feels it’s an honor to be recognized in a global research such as this and we believe it helps identify the future of the technology landscape as well as make it easier for FMs to select the right facilities management software for their organization.”

 The full guide can be downloaded from Gartner’s website.

 We are pleased to be speaking at this year’s Smart Buildings Show on Thursday 13th October at the ExCel Centre in London.
 Our team of experts will discuss and explore the opportunities for specialized FM software to optimize intelligent buildings, making them more economical for owners, and more functional and safer for occupiers.
 Register for your free ticket here.

 BIM and FM Knowledge Share